aanis/aanis.github.io/_posts/2018-11-26-future-of-tech.md

 ---
-title: "The Future of Technology"
+title: "The future of technology"
 layout: page
 date: 2018-11-26
 tags: future